TeamWizardry/LibrarianLib-Docs/src/etcetera/event_bus.md

 ### Simple events

 Simple events are, well, simple.
-However, they have a few tricks up their sleeve.
 The only thing you need to do to create your own event is subclass `Event`.

 ```java
 ~import com.teamwizardry.librarianlib.etcetera.eventbus.Event;